The point of it…

 Text File or Template

-Choose now whether you want to filter by using a text file which contains all the words you're interested in (e.g. a plain text file of function words [not supplied]) or a template filter such as *ing (which checks every entry to see whether it contains a word ending in ing.).
+You could filter by using a text file which contains all the words you're interested in (e.g. a plain text file of function words [not supplied]) or else a template filter such as *ing (which checks every entry to see whether it contains a word ending in ing.).

 To use a match list in a file, you first prepare a file, using Notepad or any plain text word processor, which specifies all the words you wish to match up.
 Separate each word using commas, or else place each one on a new line.
 You can use capital letters or lower-case as you prefer.
 You can use a semi-colon for comment lines.
 There is no limit to the number of words.